Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - Ret.X3: Offset in Display List Definition format (size included)

-The Display list size parameter specifies display list sizes the same way like the low 2 bits of the Display list definition & Process flags register.
+The Display list size parameter specifies display list sizes the same way like the bits 4-5 of the Display list definition register.

-Low bits of offset in the return are clipped according to the way the Graphics Display Generator ignores those bits depending on display list size.

 0xE032: Convert to PRAM word offset